ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * The action does not have an initiator because the event that is generated reports an action on a customer resource and this action is executed by the service as a scheduled job.

     Set this field to `IBM`.
-The rest of the initiatoer fields should be left empty.
+The rest of the initiator fields should be left empty.

 ### initiator.typeURI (string)